“We nurture our creativity when we release our inner child. Let it run and roam free. It will take you on a brighter journey.”

 ~ Serina Hartwell

-I loved creating my Inner Child Therapy Worksheets and the 2019 updates are now available for purchase.
-In celebration, I warmly invite you to enjoy the art journal exploration excerpted from the worksheets below.
-If you already own the worksheets, you can go to the classroom and download your new set of worksheets HERE.
+I loved creating my Inner Child Therapy Worksheets and I invite you to enjoy the art journal exploration excerpted from the worksheets below.

 Because negative emotions become trapped in the body, you might only able to keep a life-affirming statement running in your mind for a few minutes before you revert back to your habitual negative self-talk.
 Commonly known as positive affirmations, statements such as, "I love myself," do not often take hold when you are holding onto trapped inner child emotions.